 This is a good time to use a card on which you’re looking to earn a welcome bonus or a card whose points you value highly.

-My personal preference would be to use the Blue Business Plus Credit Card from American Express (2 points/dollar) or a strong cash back credit card or the Chase Freedom Unlimited Card (1.5% or 1.5 Chase Ultimate Rewards Points per dollar).
+My personal preference would be to use the Blue Business® Plus Credit Card from American Express, the Chase Freedom Unlimited Card or another strong cash back credit card.

 In some cases this sale doesn’t represent a great deal even though this is the best bonus we see Hyatt offer but, as I’ve shown, there will be instances where buying points in this sale can save a World of Hyatt member quite a bit of money…and I found the example I gave above without any trouble whatsoever so it won’t be too hard to find a good deal if you’re prepared to put in a little work.